 Without being sure of dream venture success, getting down to business is almost impossible.
 Unbridled optimism, a sense of one’s own superiority based on virtually nothing, an inner voice telling “you’ve got it right,” iron self-confidence, the ability to quickly make intuitive decisions with little or no information—these are the necessary companions of an entrepreneur.

 Those all are a necessary, good thing.
-How do you start doing something new without self-confidence?
+How do you start your own product without self-confidence?
 Without it, taking risks is hard, and it’s scary to follow the long-term entrepreneurship road full of potholes, trials and tribulations, sudden turns, and rickety bridges.
 Only a total optimist can convince themself that everything will be fine and we’ll get to our destination alive.
 Only a total optimist can be a successful entrepreneur.

 If you start to deeply, rationally analyze an idea and its implementation, this weighted think-through will kill your project immediately.
 That’s why the analysis must be carried out quickly, decisively, and—this is paramount!—superficially.
 Focus on the crucial things: